Luming-L/Project/eddie.md

 job.sh $1.$SGE_TASK_ID
 ```
+_-tc_ option in _qsub_ to limit the number of array task jobs running at any one time - keeping free some slots available for you to use for something else.
+For example:

+ qsub -t 1-100 -tc 20 jobscript

+will cause the 100 tasks to be run in batches of 20.
 # Interactive Sessions
 #there are a limited number of nodes that accept interactive login sessions
 #allow you to run interactive jobs or graphical applications. #to start an interactive session run: